 Respondents were asked a series of questions regarding their attitudes toward their health plan and satisfaction with regard to various aspects of their health care.
 Questions were asked about overall satisfaction with the health plan as well as satisfaction related to quality of care received, out-of-pocket expenses, and choice of doctor.
-Roughly three-quarters of plan enrollees, whether enrolled in a traditional plan, a CDHP, or an HDHP were extremely or very satisfied with choice of doctor, and the results have been consistent since 2005 (results not shown).
+Roughly three-quarters of plan enrollees, whether enrolled in a traditional plan, a CDHP, or an HDHP, were extremely or very satisfied with the choice of doctor, and these results have been consistent since 2005 (results not shown).

 The 2006 survey found that individuals in CDHPs and HDHPs were less likely to be satisfied with the quality of care received than those in traditional plans.
-However, in 2007, the gap in satisfaction between those in traditional plans and those with CDHPs disappeared because satisfaction increased significantly among those with CDHPs and remained unchanged through 2009 (Figure 34).
+However, in 2007, the gap in satisfaction between those in traditional plans and those with CDHPs disappeared because satisfaction increased significantly among those with CDHPs, and it remained unchanged through 2009 (Figure 33).
+Satisfaction levels dropped among people in each type of health plan between 2009 and 2010.
 The previously observed gap in satisfaction rates for quality of care received remained between traditional enrollees and HDHP enrollees.